Creative Reuse, Interpretation & Heritage Strategy

 The Backstory…

-After ten years as a documentary film-maker at the BBC in London, I retrained in Architectural Conservation and joined architects Feilden Clegg Bradley Studios as part of their Creative Reuse Team.
-Embedded within the design team, and starting from the premise that every building and landscape tells a story, I have so far delivered over 50 culture, heritage and landscape projects, some of them illustrated throughout this portfolio.
+After ten years as a documentary film-maker at the BBC in London, I retrained in Architectural Regeneration and joined architects Feilden Clegg Bradley Studios as part of their Creative Reuse Team.
+Embedded within the design team, and starting from the premise that every building and landscape tells a story, I worked across the practice to deliver dozens of cultural, heritage and landscape projects.

 “One must have the utmost respect for matter.